Best Jim Cramer Investment Advice for People in Their 60s

 16. Earnings Growth is the Bottom Line

-As you review your portfolio in your 60s, look past the hype.
-If a company you own stops growing its earnings, the “story” has changed.
-Do your homework by checking quarterly reports to ensure your stocks are still earning their keep.
+As you review your portfolio in your 60s, look beyond headlines and narrative.
+If a company stops growing its earnings, the fundamental investment thesis has changed.
+Verify performance by examining quarterly reports to ensure your holdings continue earning their place in your retirement portfolio, rather than holding positions out of habit or attachment to a story that no longer holds up.

 Photo of Christian Drerup